Never Get Rid of an Old Phone Without Doing These 6 Things First

 What’s the deal with cell phone recycling?

 When you’re ready to upgrade your cell phone to a shiny new high-tech model, it can be confusing to know what to do with your old phone.
 Once you’ve disconnected your phone from your contract, it’s just a memory repository full of good times and phone numbers.
 Of course you’re not going to just throw it away, so what about recycling it?
 Cell phone recycling can take the form of a gift to your niece, a donation to charity, or even sending it to a professional recycling company.
 Whatever the tech afterlife looks like for your phone, there are some important steps you need to take first to make sure your privacy and personal data are protected.
-Learn how to donate or recycle all your old technology, and help save the planet from e-waste.

 Start by backing it up